MikeJohnPage/personal-website/content/about.md

 ## Personal Statement

-A junior data scientist that is innovative, analytical, and revels on intellectual challenges.
-Has a scientific publication record and experience delivering a data workflow, from data collection, to implementing statistical and machine learning methods, to relevant and meaningful delivery of results.
+A junior data scientist that is highly motivated, analytical, and revels on intellectual challenges.
+Has significant experience delivering a data workflow, from data collection, to implementing statistical and machine learning methods, to relevant and meaningful delivery of results.
 Excellent communicator who thrives in creating a story from data and works diligently in interdisciplinary teams to deliver timely results.

 ## Relevant Skills